johnpuddephatt/oclt/_pages/invest.md

 subtitle: Be part of changing Oxfordshire's housing system

 ---
-We are currently preparing to raise community shares in our company off the back of our first project in West Oxford.
-We aim to launch this invesment window in Autumn 2019.
+We are currently preparing to raise shares in our company off the back of our first project in West Oxford and a pipeline of new projects in the works.
+We aim to launch this investment window in Autumn 2019.

 For now there are three ways that you can get involved